intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 avoid this the kvmclock has been disabled by default when running inside a TDX guest.
 It would also be possible for the host to trigger a TSC fallback (e.g. by not scheduling VCPUs or delaying IPIs), which also would lead to insecure time.
-We’ve also disabledg acpi\_pm to prevent fallback to that.
+We have also disabled acpi\_pm to prevent fallback to that.
 Additionally, the TSC watchdog is also disabled (by forcing the X86\_FEATURE\_TSC\_RELIABLE bit) to avoid the possible fallback to jiffy time, which could be influenced by the host by